Windows 10 review

 When Microsoft launched its latest operating system, it said that ‘Windows 10 will be our most comprehensive platform ever’.
-And it's certainly keen that PC owners download it, offering free upgrades to users of Windows 7 and the much maligned Windows 8 for the first year after release.
+And it's certainly keen that PC owners download it to upgrade from Windows 7 and the much maligned Windows 8.

 But is it actually any good?
 And should your laptop make the leap from your current Windows platform to the newest incarnation?
 Read on to discover the new features Windows 10 has to offer, its pros and cons and the Which? verdict on whether you should upgrade.

 Read our expert Which? reviews of the best Windows 10 laptops.

 |Pros||See what we think about Microsoft's latest design.
 Does the new interface improve on Windows 7 and 8?
 And are any of its new features actually worth having?|

 |Cons||We've never used an operating system that we'd deem to be absolutely perfect.
 Find out what Windows 10's pitfalls are so you can avoid moving to a platform that would make your life more difficult.|

 Whether you're using Windows 8 or 7, we'll tell you if it's worth you making the step up to Windows 10.

 Windows 10 problems